hachyderm/community/README.md

 ## Who's Who?

 Let's say you formerly interacted with only a few people but found yourself recently, ah, interacting with let's say many.
 Sometimes people's usernames reflect the names you know them as and sometimes they do not.
 Sometimes you follow new colleagues or people you've meet on or off line.
-If you would like, youc can add notes that only you see to a users profile.
-It can look something like this:
+If you would like, you can add notes that only you see to a users profile.
+For example:

 ![](assets/hachyderm-founder-kris-nova.png)